|

-Henry Joseph Craven was born on 16th April 1854
+designer and maker and a keen tennis player.
+He was born on 16th April 1854

 SURREY TENNIS

-Henry's his assistant, Joseph Ward.
-During Summer weekends a regular
+During Summer a regular

-House, Epsom, Reigate Priory, Redhill and the Nork Park Estate.
+Leatherhead and Dorking.
 The stringing service included badminton (battledore),

-Surrey Tennis were made from goat intestines.
+sheep.
 In the stringing room, string

 was always called "goaty" even when it was made from other animals.